Joins

 1) At the main level

-These are joins added at the bottom of your main query/level.
-These joins will only ever return up to one object, which is why you will almost never want to make a one-to-many join at the main level
+These are joins added at the base of your main query/level.
+These joins will only ever return up to one object, which is why you will almost never want to make a one-to-many join at the main level.

 Useful for: